insum-labs/starter-project-template/.vscode/README.md

 ### `tasks.json`

 This file defines the VSCode task.
-The only thing that needs to be modified is the to define a task name.
-Search the file for `CHANGEME` and replace with the project name.
+The first time that anything bash script is run in this template (ex: build, compile, apex export, etc) the task names will automatically be updated to reflect the root project's folder name.

+For example if the project is stored in `~/git/my-project` **after** the first bash script is run (see previous paragraph) the task names will look like: `compile: my-project` etc.

 ## Tasks